The Stonewall Inn

 National Monument: Designated 2016 (Obama administration), first U.S. National Monument for LGBTQ+ history

-Bar Format: Working neighborhood bar; no reservation system
+Bar Format: Working neighborhood bar; walk-in friendly

 Credentials Lens